mekas/mb1313600022/1313618017/README.md

-### IBSchool App
+### Fruitin App
-IBSchool app is an application  that displays various lists of Islamic boarding schools in Indonesia
+nuty is an application that displays the nutrition of various fruits.
+This application will help users to find some of the nutritional content in the fruit.

 ### Target Segment
+* Users in general
+* Vegetarian users
-* Users who wants to go to boarding school
+* Users who have a diet program

 ### Advance Topic
 * REST API

 ### Features
-* List of islamic boarding school
+* List of fruits
 * Liked
 * Bookmark
 * Search